What to Do About Bullying at University

 We have compiled a guide to help you, or anyone you know that is experiencing bullying.
 This guide will help you with what to do when this happens, how best to overcome this and some useful contacts for you to speak to if things are becoming overwhelming for you.

-Bullying is behaviour that is carried out with the sole purpose of hurting others.
+Bullying at university is general behaviour that is carried out with the sole purpose of hurting others.
 This doesn’t necessarily mean that it is just physical harm, mental harm is also included.
 Plenty of students have complained of experiencing various mental health issues at university, many of which are a direct result of bullying or even from sexual harassment or rape at university.

 Bullying can include, but is not limited to: